Skip to content

 If you see this message: "The MCP URL begins with http://localhost, which only works in development environments"

-• What it means: The generated URL is only accessible from the same machine
+• What it means: The generated MCP endpoint uses localhost, so only clients running on the same machine can connect to it.

 Example Configurations